All Episodes

 They may have made leases available, but they're not approving them.

-And then he said, I will not let oil companies write this country's energy plan or endanger our coastlines or collect another.
+And then he said, I will not let oil companies write this country's energy plan or endanger our coastlines or collect an this is liberal boilerplate.

 I mean, I've grown up hearing about how the big oil companies are obscenely profiting and they're destroying the coastline and they're wrecking the environment and corporate welfare and the tax breaks they don't deserve.